Twins vs. Tigers Player Props Betting Odds

 |4

-- Joey Gallo has 27 hits with six doubles, a triple, 11 home runs, 27 walks and 24 RBI.
+- Byron Buxton has nine doubles, a triple, 10 home runs, 26 walks and 23 RBI (40 total hits).
+He's also stolen six bases.

 |Opponent